 Overall the 7Tech 3D pen is firmly one of the best 3D pens on the market and one that we can highly recommend.
 We love the fact that it can print in both ABS and PLA and given it’s simply design and ease of use, it’s great for children as well.

 The Aerb 3D Printing Pen is another of the latest 2017 3d pens to enter the 3d pen market and bring with it a 3d pen that offer value for money whilst still superb performance.
 The pen is made from Aluminium and plastic and comes with a great design that easily fits into your hand and therefore allows you to control the pen and your designs.
+In principle it could easily be part of the best 3d pens 2017, however it's brand new and other than a few days testing we have heard very little about it.
+We would prefer to mention it is this review and wait for a few more test results before we moved it up this list.

 The pen comes complete and ready to go meaning that you can simply plug the power cord directly into the top of the pen, wait for it to warm up to the correct temperature and get printing.
 The pen comes with and LCD screen that allows you to choose the correct filament type, it supports both PLA and ABS, and the correct temperature to support that filament type.
 What’s also great is that the Aerb 3d pen uses the standard 1.75mm filament meaning that you can buy filament in a range of colors and at the cheapest price on the market meaning that it’s cheap to run.